 Karsan Value Funds (KVF) is a value-oriented fund, as described here.
 Due to securities regulations, the fund is not open to the public at this time.
 Should that change in the future, there will be an announcement on this site.

-For the first quarter ended March 31st, 2012, KVF earned $0.80 per share, increasing the value of each share to $13.20.
-To a large extent, the fund benefited this quarter from investments that were made toward the end of last year as the market plunged.
+For the first quarter ended March 31st, 2013, KVF earned $1.96 per share, increasing the value of each share to $14.08.
+This was a record quarter for the fund, as performance handily outpaced both that of the flat Canadian markets and that of the buoyant US markets.

 KVF's income statement and balance sheet are included below (click to enlarge).
 Note that securities are marked to market value, and amounts are in $CAD: